 Cancel any subscriptions you are paying for that you no longer need.
 Consider if there is a cheaper option if you pay for 1 annual subscription instead of monthly payments.

 Look for ways to optimize your packaging to reduce fulfillment and logistics costs.

-- Hold off on major purchases unless it's an inventment that will start paying off immediately.
+Hold off on major purchases unless it's an investment that will start paying off immediately.